-Hi Bharghav, maybe the company you have resigned from is facing a situation where your inputs are valuable and maybe you have not realized it.
+Maybe the company you have resigned from is facing a situation where your inputs are valuable, and perhaps you have not realized it.
 Maybe the lure of a good salary is tempting you to move on.
-In this case, where your boss's boss is unwilling to let you go, I presume it is some kind of a setup with multiple layers of supervision as in an IT or ITES.
-Talk to the main guy and ask for a promo or a better salary compatible with what you are being offered.
-Make it deadline - based.
-And also refer to the previous input on the Tribunal front.
-In India, there is no such thing like many other countries as 'bonded labour' while in reality a lot many people resort to it.
-So, talk professionally and legally.
-But do not bring in legalities initially.
+In this case, where your boss's boss is unwilling to let you go, I presume it is some kind of a setup with multiple layers of supervision, as in an IT or ITES.
+Talk to the main guy and ask for a promotion or a better salary compatible with what you are being offered.
+Make it deadline-based.
+Also, refer to the previous input on the Tribunal front.
+In India, there is no such thing as "bonded labour" like in many other countries, even though many people do resort to it.
+So, speak professionally and legally, but do not bring in legalities initially.
 Tell him that you are resigning because you do not intend to work anymore with this organization.
-It is simple and straightforward and no one can compel someone to work against his / her will.
+It is simple and straightforward, and no one can compel someone to work against his/her will.
 Get your resignation letter acknowledged and also meet the Head of HR in the company.
-They know more legalities and would like to avoid it at any cost.
-If you play your cards right the big boss will buckle under pressure as he is wrong.
-And there is no bond / bonded labour out here.
+They are more knowledgeable about legalities and would prefer to avoid them at any cost.
+If you play your cards right, the big boss will buckle under pressure as he is wrong, and there is no bond/bonded labour here.

-While doing all these keep the new company informed on every aspect.
-That will help later on in case the old company publishes your photo in the newspaper.
-Some of them are doing it nowadays although it is highly objectionable, questionable, and illegal unless approved by an appropriate legal authority.
+While doing all this, keep the new company informed on every aspect.
+That will be helpful later on in case the old company publishes your photo in the newspaper.
+Some companies are doing this nowadays, although it is highly objectionable, questionable, and illegal unless approved by an appropriate legal authority.

 Happy successful New Year.